-I hadn’t had my period in 2 months, but it will be fine.
-I was home.
-I took a pregnancy test and thankfully it was negative – but I angrily messaged my perpetrator and asked him what would he have done if I was pregnant?
+I hadn’t had my period in 2 months, but I was home so I told myself it would be fine.
+I took a pregnancy test – thankfully negative – but I angrily messaged my perpetrator anyway.
+I asked what would he have done if I was pregnant.
 Why did he invite himself, unprotected, into my body when I specifically asked him not to?

 Life was weird for the 6 months post-virginity-loss.
 I told a few friends what had happened but never used the word rape.
 I just said it wasn’t a great experience.
 I felt heartbroken about it all but didn’t know how to categorize it.

 I got my confidence back going to graduate school, traveling the world, and slowly – with distance – dating again.
 When I met my future husband and we started talking about marriage, I knew I had to face the demons of my past.
 I signed up for therapy.
 It took months, but I’ve learned to retell the story to myself.

 When I looked back at that night, I used to blame myself for not picking up on the cues.
 I was deeply ashamed of losing something that I had been taught was so valuable.
 I had kissed him, I’d been drinking, I let him come over – I blamed myself because of all these things.
 For many years, I took responsibility for the situation and told myself that I was unworthy of real, pure love.